Theorist-Git/PyCourier/README.md

 ## Version History
 See [commit history](https://github.com/Theorist-Git/PyCourier/commits/master)
+* **1.1.0**
+  * Switched to pathlib for managing paths.
+  * Split send_courier method into 2 to reduce nesting and improve readability.
+  * Multiple directories can now be created by PyCourier if specified file paths contain more than one non-existent directory.

 * **1.0.0**
   * Added support for custom smtp servers and ports.
   * Added project to PYPI.